How To Stop Stressing: 7 Tips To Find Balance And Relax

 Signs Of Stress And Anxiety In Your Life

-Stress can impact you on multiple levels.
-You may notice it impacting your mental health, or you may notice that you start to experience physical symptoms.
+Stress can impact you on multiple levels—including your mental and physical health.
 To reduce stress, you need to first understand how to spot when it’s happening.

 Signs of stress and anxiety can include:

 These are not symptoms that you want to deal with regularly in your life.
-And, if left unchecked, you may find that they’re leading to larger health concerns such as depression, heart disease, diabetes, and more.
+And, if left unchecked, you may find that they are leading to larger health concerns such as depression, heart disease, diabetes, and more.

 Understanding The Natural Stress Response

-Some of the symptoms that we experience from stress are natural reactions that originally meant to protect us.
-Some of the physical responses that we have when we feel stress coming on are part of the fight or flight response.
-This can be an essential reaction to have if you’re in a life-threatening situation.
-And it’s a response that many credits with the survival of the human race throughout history.
+Some of the physical responses that we have when we feel stress coming on are part of the fight-or-flight response.
+This can be an essential reaction to have if you are in a life-threatening situation.
+And it is a response that many credit with the survival of the human race throughout history.
 For example, if you come face-to-face with a wild animal, your fight-or-flight reaction could be what leads to you staying alive.

-However, most of us aren’t coming face-to-face with wild animals that are trying to kill us regularly.
-Instead, we’re facing daily stresses such as financial burden, overwhelm schedules, coworkers that try to take the credit for the work that we do, and notifications dinging on our phones regularly.
+However, most of us are not coming face-to-face with wild animals that are trying to kill us regularly.
+Instead, we’re facing daily stresses such as financial burden, overwhelming schedules, coworkers that try to take the credit for the work that we do, and notifications dinging on our phones regularly.
 These situations are not life-threatening.
 So instead of our fight-or-flight response kicking into gear and saving us, the stress can continue to build, causing us long-term physical and mental health challenges.

-This is why it’s important that we learned how to reduce stress and anxiety in our life.
+This is why it’s important that we learn how to reduce stress and anxiety in our life.